 Can you believe it’s that time of the year again?!
 Parties, holiday meals, decorating…all of the things that I love so much, but sometimes stress me out when you combine them together!
 One of the things that helps me feel less stressed, is to have “go to” simple entertaining options that work for any size gathering.
 You know, the things that you can do with your eyes closed and know they will be a hit… for me that go to party winner is a beautiful cheese board!

 I know how happy I am to see a display of delicious nibbles at a holiday party, so in my book this is the perfect appetizer for a cocktail party or as small bites before a meal.
 Most importantly, it is super simple, because there is no prep required, just buy and serve items that can be done last minute and your guests will love!
 Win – Win Right?!

 So, here are my 5 tips for putting together a beautiful holiday cheese board.

 1) Be Creative in your Board Choice

 I know a traditional cheese board is usually wood, but there are so many options available out there that you can be totally creative in your display!
-I have to admit that I have about a dozen different sizes and types of boards, for every type of party, but I'm a little overly enthusiastic about my cheese boards!
+I have to admit that I have about a dozen different sizes and types of boards, for every type of party, but I’m a little overly enthusiastic about my cheese boards!
 Just one (or maybe two) good boards will do the trick for just about any gathering.
-For my larger displays, I often use a very large vintage bread board, but I've used everything from wood, to marble and slate to ceramic...as long as it is a surface that is sturdy and can be cut on, it works!
+For my larger displays, I often use a very large vintage bread board, but I’ve used everything from wood, to marble and slate to ceramic…as long as it is a surface that is sturdy and can be cut on, it works!
 You can definitely mix and match materials as well or layer two or three boards together for a larger party.
-I've linked a few options below from traditional to a little more out of the box.
+I’ve provided some affiliate links below from traditional to a little more out of the box.
 Just click on the picture to get more info.